Bouldering at the 2019 IFSC Climbing World Cup: Women

 83 athletes attended the World Cup in Wujiang.
 2018 overall Bouldering World Cup winner Miho Nonaka attended her first World Cup of the season, returning from a shoulder injury.
 Nonaka (2T4z 4 7) finished in fourth place.
 Janja Garnbret (4T4z 5 4) won her fourth straight World Cup while Akiyo Noguchi (3T4z 4 5) won Silver and 15-year old Ai Mori (3T4z 11 9) took the Bronze medal in her first World Cup final appearance.

 Men

 97 athletes attended the World Cup in Wujiang.
 None of the previous World Cup winners of the season managed to advance to the final round.
-Chonqing runner-up Tomoa Narasaki (3T4z 7 8) won the competition in front of Kai Harada (3T4z 7 13).
+Chongqing runner-up Tomoa Narasaki (3T4z 7 8) won the competition in front of Kai Harada (3T4z 7 13).
 Jakob Schubert (1T4z 2 9) and Keita Dohi (1T4z 2 9) had identical final scores.
 Schubert was awarded the bronze medal by virtue of his better semi-final performance.